tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### DataQualityProfile

 - Name: bdqffdq:DataQualityProfile
-- Definition: A needs concept expressing the composition of Policies to satisfy a UseCase.
+- Definition: A NeedConcept expressing the composition of Policies to satisfy a UseCase.
 - SubClass Of: NeedConcept

 ********************